PRB Overview

 Little Rock, Arkansas 72201

-Procedure for Increasing Benefits for a Local Pension Fund
+Procedure for Increasing Benefits for a Locally Administered Local Plan

-• First, the local board of trustees must adopt a resolution stating the amount of the proposed increase (must be in $5 increments for volunteer Local Plans) and to whom it would apply - current retirants; future retirants; current/future retirants; surviving spouses/children; etc. At least 6 of the 7 trustees must approve and sign the resolution.
-Minutes of the same board meeting the resolution was adopted and showing which trustees voted for/against the increase must be sent with the resolution to the PRB.
+• First, the Local Plan board of trustees must adopt a resolution stating the amount of the proposed increase (in $5 increments for volunteer Local Plans) and to whom it would apply - current retirants; future retirants; surviving spouses/children; etc. At least 6 of the 7 trustees must approve and sign the resolution.
+Minutes of the same board meeting the resolution was adopted showing which trustees voted for/against the increase must be sent with the resolution to the PRB.
 The Local Plan shall ensure the minutes are accurate.

 • Once the PRB receives the properly completed resolution and minutes, the Local Plan will be invoiced for the valuation fee.
-Actuarial work will begin after payment is received for the valuation.
+Actuarial work will begin after payment is received for the valuation fee.

-• For non-standard Local Plans (have previously raised benefits), the valuation fee is $900 for the first proposal and $500 for each additional proposal in the resolution.
-A Local Plan may also ask that if the first proposal cannot be approved, for the actuary to determine the highest amount permitted i.e. a "random search" valuation.
+• For non-standard Local Plans, the valuation fee is $900 for the first proposal and $500 for each additional proposal in the resolution.
+A Local Plan may also ask if the first proposal cannot be approved, for the actuary to determine the highest amount permitted i.e. a "random search" valuation.
 The random search valuation fee is $1,400.

 • Benefit increase valuations take approximately four (4) weeks to complete.
 The executive director shall certify whether or not the benefit increase is approved.
-The local board must file a copy of the resolution, actuarial valuation, and the executive director's certification with the circuit and city clerk's office of the county/city where the Local Plan is located.
+The Local Plan board of trustees must file a copy of the benefit increase resolution, actuarial valuation, and the executive director's certification with the circuit and city clerk's office of the county/city where the Local Plan is located.

-Act 700 of 1979, as amended, (ACA 24-11-101 et. seq.) requires that each Local Plan disclose its annual financial activity to the PRB.
-This report, which may be completed by a CPA, registered accountant, city clerk, recorder or treasurer, is a compilation of annual financial activity of the Local Plan.
+Act 700 of 1979, as amended, (ACA 24-11-101 et. seq.) requires each locally administered Local Plan to disclose its annual financial activity to the PRB.
+This annual report, may be completed by a CPA, accountant, city clerk, recorder or treasurer, and is a compilation of annual financial activity of the Local Plan.
 Reporting requirements are addressed in PRB Rule 3.

-Premium Tax may be withheld from any Local Plan and its sponsoring location which does not satisfy the reporting requirements.
+All Premium Tax may be withheld and potentially forfeited for any Local Plan and its sponsoring location that does not satisfy the reporting requirements.

 Upcoming PRB Events